 Selected Book Chapters:

 “Popular Perceptions of Israelite Genealogy in Madagascar: Dissociating Bio-racial Signifiers from Mainstream Jewish Religious Practice.”
-In African Jewish Journeys.
+In Africana Jewish Journeys: Studies in African Judaism.
 Eds.
 Marla Brettschneider, Edith Bruder, and Magdel le Roux.
-Newcastle upon Tyne: Cambridge Scholars Publishing, forthcoming 2018.
+Newcastle upon Tyne: Cambridge Scholars Publishing, 2019.
+78–90.

 “Propagating Modern Jewish Identity in Madagascar: A Contextual Analysis of One Community’s Discursive Strategies.”
 In Connected Jews: Expressions of Community in Analogue and Digital Culture.
 Eds.
-Caspar Battegay, Simon J. Bronner, and Andrea Lieber.
-Oxford: The Littman Library of Jewish Civilization, forthcoming 2018.
+Caspar Battegay and Simon J. Bronner.
+Liverpool: Liverpool University Press/Littman Library of Jewish Civilization, 2018.
+149–179.

 “The ‘Internet Jews’ of Cameroon: Inside the Digital Matrix of Globalized Judaism.”
 In The Shadow of Moses: New Jewish Movements in Africa and the Diaspora.
 Eds.
 Daniel Lis, William F. S. Miles, and Tudor Parfitt.
 Los Angeles: African Academic Press/Marymount Institute Press/Tsehai Publishers, 2016.
 113–130.